 - They can require a lot of maintenance

-Landing pages are designed specifically for the purpose of converting prospects.
+post-click landing pages are designed specifically for the purpose of converting prospects.
 Unlike on microsites, information and entertainment always come second to persuasive design.

-Businesses use landing pages to convey facts, figures, and testimonials in the briefest way possible to convince prospects that they’re worth buying into.
+Businesses use post-click landing pages to convey facts, figures, and testimonials in the briefest way possible to convince prospects that they’re worth buying into.
 Here’s a great example from Salesforce:

 While this page is likely great at converting, what it’s certainly not is entertaining.
-There’s no cool parallax effect, nor videos of elves dancing.
+There’s no cool parallax scrolling effect, nor videos of elves dancing.

 This page tells you why you should use Salesforce’s CRM, and it does it quickly.
 No beating around the bush here.

-Landing pages are easy to create (especially with Instapage’s software), quick to launch, and don’t require a heavy amount of content or a big marketing budget.
+post-click landing pages are easy to create (especially with Instapage’s software), quick to launch, and don’t require a heavy amount of content or a big marketing budget.

 However, they do have their weaknesses when compared to microsites: